 - To assess the needs of their local population through the Joint Strategic Needs Assessment (JSNA).

-- To set out how these needs will be addressed through a Joint Health and Wellbeing Strategy (PDF) that offers a strategic framework in which Bedford Borough Council, Bedfordshire Clinical Commissioning Group, and NHS England can make their own commissioning decisions.
+- To set out how these needs will be addressed through a Bedford Borough Joint health and Wellbeing Strategy 2018-2023 (PDF)that offers a strategic framework in which Bedford Borough Council, Bedfordshire Clinical Commissioning Group, and NHS England can make their own commissioning decisions.

 - To promote greater integration and partnership, including joint commissioning, integrated provision and pooled budgets.